Singularity formation for compressible Euler equations

 \section{Introduction}

-The compressible Euler equations is the oldest system of nonlinear PDEs modeling the motion of gases.
-Under Lagrangian coordinates, the compressible Euler equations in one space dimension takes the following form
+The compressible Euler equations are the oldest system of nonlinear PDEs modeling the motion of gases.
+Under Lagrangian coordinates, the compressible Euler equations in one space dimension take the following form

 where $x$ is the Lagrangian spatial variable, $t\in\mathbb{R}^+$ is the time. $\tau=\rho^{-1}$ denotes the specific volume for the density $\rho$. $p$, $u$ and $\mathcal{E}$ stand for the pressure, the velocity, and the specific internal energy, respectively.
 For polytropic ideal gases, it holds that \beq p=K\,e^{\frac{S}{c_v}}\,\tau^{-\gamma},\ \ \mathcal{E}=\frac{p\tau}{\gamma-1}\, , \ \ \gamma>1\,, \eeq where $S$ is the entropy, $K$ and $c_v$ are positive constants, see~\cite{courant} or \cite{smoller}.
 For most gases, the adiabatic exponent $\gamma$ lies between $1$ and $3$, that is $1<\gamma<3$.